Find it fast:

 In summary, bridging loans can be worthwhile for borrowers in urgent situations where immediate access to funds outweighs the costs.
 They effectively bridge the gap between property transactions or provide quick funding before a repayment date, making them valuable options despite potentially higher interest rates.

-Do I need a salary for a bridging loan?
+6. Do I need a salary for a bridging loan?

 A traditional bridging loan may not require a salary if the loan is secured against property or another valuable asset.
 Lenders primarily assess the value of the collateral rather than your income.

-Realistic Bridging Loan use case examples:
+7. Realistic bridging loan use case examples:

 Property renovation project: